-Like the scanned object, the surface of each generic form is represented as a set of (X,Y,Z) coordinates.
+Like the scanned object, the each generic form is surface of represented a set of (X,Y,Z)coordinates.
 EX-1010 8:34-35.
 The software superimposes the scanned coordinates onto the coordinates of a stored generic form.
 EX-1010 8:55-60.
-Landmarks on the generic form (such as fossa or cusp height) are matched with corresponding landmarks on the scanned object, thereby providing a correct orientation and size for the generic form.
-EX-1010 8:55-60.
-FIGS. 7A and 7B, reproduced on the right, are renderings of the wrapped radial scan lines and contour lines, respectively, of a generic model.
-EX-1003 ¶97.
+Landmarks on the generic form (such as fossa or cusp height) are matched with corresponding landmarks on the scanned object, thereby providing a

+7B, reproduced on the right, are renderings of the wrapped radial scan lines and contour lines, respectively, of a generic model.
+EX-1003 ¶98.

 The CAD/CAM software also scales (or deforms) the generic coordinates so they are sized substantially the same as the scanned coordinates.
 The scaling process accounts for the height, width and gap measurements between the model prosthesis and the adjacent objects (such as adjacent and opposing teeth).
 This allows the implant to be sized to fit the available space for the reproduction.
 EX-1010 8:65-9:25.
 Additional coordinates can be added to emphasize features of the object or the generic form and ensure that the feature is not smoothed out, or otherwise eliminated, during processing.
-EX-1010 9:28-33; EX-1003 ¶98.
+EX-1010 9:28-33; EX-1003 ¶99.

 Rekow FIG. 11 also teaches deformation by way of homologous free form shaping.
 Using this method, a surface coordinate point is selected and moved to a new position (128).
 The surface geometry is deformed to decrease radially about the point of interest.
 That is, points near the moved point will move almost as much.
 While points further away will move less, eventually decreasing to zero movement at the selected maximum radius.
 Free form shaping allows individual landmark points to be increased or decreased in size.
-EX-1010 9:40-53; EX-1003 ¶99.
+EX-1010 9:40-53; EX-1003 ¶100.

 As illustrated in FIG. 12 (right), a generic tooth form (136) stored in the database contains a local coordinate system (140), based on maximum height (in the occlusal plane) of the cusp tips.
-The database also contains the positions of the contact points with adjacent teeth (142 and
+The database also contains the positions of the contact points with adjacent teeth transformation from the generic coordinates to the prosthesis coordinates can be made, thus creating a scaled generic form (136).
+EX-1010 9:54-10:2; EX-1003 ¶101.

-144) relative to that local coordinate system 140.
+(142 and 144) relative to that local coordinate system 140.
 If a landmark (146) is placed on the prepared tooth (148), a local coordinate system (150) relative to the prepared tooth (148) can be calculated.
-Since the two contact points (142 and 144) on the prosthesis must match the two contact points on the proximal teeth, a transformation from the generic coordinates to the prosthesis coordinates can be made, thus creating a scaled generic form (136).
-EX-1010 9:54-10:2; EX-1003 ¶100.
+Since the two contact points (142 and 144) on the prosthesis must match the two contact points on the proximal teeth, a

 Using the scaled generic form, the CAD/CAM software generates commands directing a machine tool to reproduce the object.
 EX-1010 5:66-6:10; 18:9-20:68.
 While Rekow's data acquisition techniques are well suited to the fabrication of dental prostheses, Rekow discloses that these techniques can be used to create any type of endoprosthesis.
 EX-1010 1:27-33 ("There are many applications that require the reproduction or fabrication of one of-a-kind parts of complex geometry... includ[ing] dental prostheses, in-the-ear hearing aid housings, molds or implants to replace damaged bones, etc."); 2:58-63 (encompassing any "three dimensional object of complex and unique geometry").
-EX-1003 ¶101.
+EX-1003 ¶102.